 ICE's Management and Administration includes professional managers and mission support staff who make the ICE mission possible.
 Learn more about M&A.

-The plan details four key priorities for the agency's future:
+The plan details three key goals for the agency's future:

 For more information, the full strategic plan is available for download.